ElijahKolawole/Smiley-face/README.md

 Smiley-face
 ===========

-Uses Processing.org to replace faces with smiley faces using an OpenCV capture feed
+This script uses the Processing.org sketchbook to replace faces with smiley faces using an OpenCV capture feed.

+I have not tested it on any other computers, but it works well on mine.